vkadlcik/DB48X-on-DM42/doc/0-Overview.md

   compromise.
 <!--- !DM32 --->

-* The less-frequently used functions can be accessed after a double-press on 🟨, which in the rest of this documentation will be shown as 🟦, and will correspond to blue functions on the keyboard overlay.
-The shift state is indicated in the header area of the display.
+* A first press on the shift key is shown as 🟨 in the documentation, and activates functions shown in yellow in the keyboard overlay.
+A second press is shown as 🟦 in the documentation, and activates functions shown in blue in the keyboard overlay.
+On the screen, the shift state is indicated in the header area.
+When a [soft menu](#soft-menus) is visible on the screen, the selected row of functions is highlighed.

 ![Left Shift](left-shift.png)